 Power and Water has been progressively delivering a wide-scale rollout of 10MW of solar systems across 25 remote Indigenous communities.
 The program will change Power and Water’s remote community energy supply portfolio, making solar energy an established part of future power station design.
 View this 3 minute overview of the Solar SETuP program.

 SETuP has two key components:

 1. Remote community solar rollout:

-Installation and commissioning of ten sites totaling 3.325 MW was completed in 2017:
+Installation and commissioning of eleven sites totaling 3.325 MW was completed in 2017: